jina-ai/jina/docs/tutorials/chatbot.md

                 f'You should see a demo page opened in your browser, ' f'if not, you may open {url_html_path} manually' )
-        if not unblock_query_flow:
         flow.block()
 if __name__ == '__main__':
-    tutorial(random_identity(), 'https://static.jina.ai/chatbot/dataset.csv', 8080, False)
+    tutorial(8080)
 ```

 And your directory should be:

     .
-    ├── project
+    └── project
-    │   ├── app.py
+        ├── app.py
-    │   ├── my_executors.py
+        ├── my_executors.py
-    │   └── static/
+        ├── static/
-    │   └── our_flow.svg #This will be here if you used the .plot() function
+        ├── our_flow.svg #This will be here if you used the .plot() function
-    └── ...
+        └── dataset.csv

 And we are done!
 If you followed all the steps, now you should have something like this in your browser: